sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 - Summary
 > An important aspects of Node.js is the ability to implement HTTP and HTTPS servers and the services quickly.

 > The `http` and `https` modules provide everything you need to implement webserver basics.
 For your full webserver, you are still going to want to use a more extended library, such as `express`.

 > However, the `http` and `https` modules work well for some basics web services and are super simple to implement.

 > Here it covers enough HTTP basics to give you a good start on implementing your own services.
 You also got a chance to seed how to use the `url` and `querystring` modules to parse URLs and query strings into object and back.

 - Up Next
-> You'll get a chance to go a little bit deeper and learn about the 'net` module.
+> You'll get a chance to go a little bit deeper and learn about the `net` module.
 You will also learn how to implement your own socket services, using TCP clients and servers.